-Today we are going to look at how to set up OpenVPN on a Raspberry Pi.
+Today we are going to look at how to setup OpenVPN on a Raspberry Pi.

 Setting up OpenVPN on a Raspberry Pi is fairly straight forward due to PiVPN.
 The PiVPN project allows you to easily and securely install WireGuard or OpenVPN on a Raspberry Pi.
+Before getting started, you must ensure that you have a DDNS hostname or static IP address.
+This will be covered in the steps below.

-1. Install Instructions - Raspberry Pi OpenVPN
+1. Install Instructions - How to Setup OpenVPN on a Raspberry Pi

 1. Run the command below to install PiVPN.